Epcot for Thrill Seekers

 Walt Disney World has earned a reputation worldwide as a top family destination.
 Friendly characters and a plethora of child-friendly attractions abound.
 Adults without children may simply assume that Disney holds nothing of interest to them.

 In reality, Disney offers attractions for all ages and interests.
 Though the thrill rides tend to be “family friendly,” there is enough variety that even the most hardcore adventure seeker will be entertained.

-Epcot is divided into two main sections: Future World and the World Showcase.
+Epcot Center is divided into two main sections: Future World and the World Showcase.
 Future World focuses on the technological advances of the near future, while the World Showcase celebrates the culture of a variety of nations.